December 13, 2012

 Water treatment with local materials

-Working with the farmers, Kearnes built a water treatment system that includes 35 cubic feet (one cubic meter) of biochar.
+Working with the farmers, Kearns built a water treatment system that includes 35 cubic feet (one cubic meter) of biochar.
 It’s hard to overstate the importance of using locally available materials, and the water treatment systems Kearns and the farmers are developing are entirely local.
 One proven system links four containers in a series, the first three filled with filtering materials such as sand, char and stone, and the final container holds the pure water.
 This handbook explains the build: Constructing a multi-barrier water treatment system (pdf).

 Sanskrit and nerve gasses